Intra-Corporate Transfers (“ICT”)

 - If you have to show additional personal documents or if you need a Visa D, the fee to be paid may actually be higher than € 160.

 - Your employer submits the application on your behalf to the Immigration and Residence Authority (“Aufenthaltsbehörde”).
 This applies regardless of your nationality and your current country of residence.
 This option has the advantage that your application is submitted directly to the public authority which also processes your application.
-Moreover, this option allows you to submit certain documents per email at a later date (for example certain verifications).
+Moreover, this option usually allows you to submit certain documents per email at a later date (for example, certain verifications).

 - You submit the application to the Austrian representative authority (embassy/consulate) in your current country of residence.
 If you select this option, your application has to be complete.
 As a rule, you are not permitted to send any missing documents afterwards per e-mail.
 Your application is then sent by diplomatic post from the representative authority to Austria.
 For this reason, the immigration process based on this option usually takes considerably longer than with the first option.

 Even if you are principally allowed to travel to Austria without a visa you are not allowed to personally submit your application for a Residence Permit – ICT in Austria.
-Only your employee is permitted to do this.
+Only your employer is permitted to do this.

 Before you or your employer submits the application, you have to decide where you want to live in Austria.
 This is important because Austria does not have one Immigration and Residence Authority but many.
 Which of these authorities is actually responsible for you depends on your future place of residence in Austria.
 Once you have selected a particular place, the change is complicated and is not recommended.
-Here (link) you can find out which public authority has jurisdiction over you.

 Do you want to immigrate to Austria with your family?
 Please note the following: